albumsfromkyle/albumsfromkyle.github.io/scripts/README.md

 2) Copy over that CSV into the scripts folder for ease of access
 3) Run `format_sheets_albums.py`.
 This will trim the excess data off the sheet and add in the hidden ranking values
     - After doing this, double check the diff to make sure no formatting or spelling mistakes were copied over
-4) If wanting to also update the order of hidden rankings, follow the directions for `set_new_rankings.py`.
+4) If wanting to update the order of hidden rankings from a list, run `set_rankings_from_list.py`.
+   If wanting manually adjust the order of albums in the CSV file, run `set_rankings_in_file_order.py`.
-    - If updating a list for an older year (before 2022), it might just be faster to update it manually
+    - If updating a list for an older year (before 2022), it might just be faster to update it manually and not run either script
-5) If desired, follow the directions for `put_csv_in_hidden_order.py` to put the new CSV in order of the hidden rankings
+5) If desired, run `put_csv_in_hidden_order.py` to put the new CSV in order of the hidden rankings
-6) Afterwards, follow the directions for `run download_album_art.py`
+6) Run `download_album_art.py`
     - If the file is really long, you may want to manually edit it to only include the new albums you are wanting to add
-7) Finally, follow the directions for `create_organized_playlist.py` to create the Spotify playlist of the new albums list
+7) Finally, run `create_organized_playlist.py` to create the Spotify playlist of the new albums list

 ## Updating the songs list
 1) ...